-As stated, the answer to the question “what does CTV stand for?” is “connected television” – a series of devices that stream content to users not over a cable connection, but over the Internet in their homes.
+As stated, the answer to the question “what does CTV stand for?” is “Connected Television” – a series of devices that stream content to users, not over a cable connection, but over the Internet in their homes.
 But what is CTV advertising and why is it important in the modern era?
-Because it affords advertisers with certain opportunities that simply didn’t exist in previous generations.
+Because it affords advertisers certain opportunities that simply didn’t exist in previous generations.

 A similar concept that is equally important is OTT TV advertising, which is short for “over the top.”
 OTT services are streaming services that allow users to buy access to their platforms to watch television content over the Internet via a standard, closed TV system.
 With an OTT device, users don’t have to subscribe to traditional cable in order to watch their desired shows and programs.
 Popular OTT examples include services like Netflix, Disney Plus, HBO Max, Hulu and Amazon Prime.